 The range of pickups supplied to Harmony by DeArmond was correspondingly wide.
 Some pickups were used on a number of different instruments, but some others were used on one instrument only.

 Harmony instruments shown below include:

-Basic ‘Hershey Bar’ type bar pickup: The basic chrome soapbar pickup below, also referred to as the ‘Hershey Bar’ pickup, for surface-mounting onto a pickguard by means of solid rivets, or for recessing into the guitar’s body, by means of woodscrews.
-This particular model has hollow rivets which are used to secure the pickup with woodscrews.
+Basic ‘Hershey Bar’ type bar pickup: The basic chrome soapbar guitar pickup, also referred to as the ‘Hershey Bar’ pickup, for surface-mounting onto a pickguard by means of solid rivets, or for recessing into the guitar’s body, by means of woodscrews.
+This particular model has hollow rivets which are used to secure the pickup to the body of the instrument with woodscrews.

 Another version of the two-scroll pickup with no visible poles was fitted to Harmony guitar model H68.
 The black bezels shown in the three photos above were also supplied with DeArmond’s first retro-fit humbucker, the Models 2200B and T.

 This pickup was fitted to the Harmony guitar models H75, H76, H77 and H78.
 The pickup was available in one height only.
 To maintain the same distance between each pickup and the strings, each pickup was mounted on a rosewood base of a different height, as shown.
 This base was also used where a pickup with a flat base, as that shown, was fitted in an archtop guitar.
 The upper side of the timber base is flat to fit the pickup, but the underside is precisely contoured to fit the archtop’s surface.